-Policy LP68: Extent of the Green Belt
+Policy LP6: Extent of the Green Belt

 The boundaries of the North Somerset Green Belt are defined on the Policies Map.
-The following changes are made to the existing Green Belt are proposed:
+The following changes are made to the existing Green Belt:

-- 1. A change to the inner Green Belt boundary Deletion of land from the Green Belt at Yanley Lane (Woodspring golf course) to accommodate new strategic development.
-Colliter's Way to accommodate residential development. - Land to the east of Backwell will be released for mixed use development.
-Land at Bristol Airport will be released from the Green Belt as defined on the Policies Map - Land to the south of Portishead will be released for residential 3. development. - 4.3 A new area of Green Belt is proposed south of Nailsea, and west of Backwell to maintain the separation of the settlements and protect the countryside in this area from encroachment. - The following villages within the Green Belt will be inset from the Green 5.4 Belt. - Abbotts Leigh - Clapton-in-Gordano - Cleeve - Dundry
+- 1. Deletion of land from the Green Belt at Colliter's Way to accommodate residential development. - 2.Land at Bristol Airport will be released from the Green Belt as defined on the Policies Map - 3.
+A new area of Green Belt is proposed south of Nailsea, and west of Backwell to maintain the separation of the settlements and protect the countryside in this area from encroachment.

+The following villages within the Green Belt will be inset from the Green Belt.

+- Abbots Leigh

+- Clapton-in-Gordano

+- Cleeve

+- Dundry

 - Failand

 - Flax Bourton

 - Felton

 - Leigh Woods

 - Portbury

 - Redhill

 - Tickenham

 - Weston-in-Gordano

 - Winford